 The most expensive mistake in analytics costs zero to fix.

-Read time: 4 minutes.
+Reading time: 4 minutes.

 Data without direction

-Picture this: you find a chainsaw in the shed.
+Picture this: You find a chainsaw in the shed.
 Powerful tool.
 You walk into the woods and start cutting.
 Trees fall left and right.
 Sawdust everywhere.
 Feels productive.

 After a full day: what have you actually achieved?
 A clearing nobody needed.
 Timber nobody can use.
 A forest that's worse off than before.